 (b) any other person who is likely to be present at that place at the times when the service will be provided;

-“wellbeing”, in relation to children, includes the care, development, health and safety of children.
+wellbeing, in relation to children, includes the care, development, health and safety of children.

 4. Meaning of “child care service”